vijaya-01/Vijaya-Documents/How to give files access to Technical Consultants.md

 -   Step-by-step instructions to practice the installation process
 -   Solution slides to check progress and compare with the correct results **Here are the guidelines to follow, while inserting text in slides**
-1.max of 10 words per sentence
+1. max of 10 words per sentence
-2.max of 2 sentences in a bullet point.
+2. max of 2 sentences in a bullet point.

 **How to give onedrive folder access to TC members.**
 Steps for Granting Access to Shared Folder